offshore voluntary disclosure lawyers Minneapolis

 Contact Sherayzen Law Office for Professional Help with Undisclosed Swiss Accounts

-Experienced OVDP foreign accounts lawyer Eugene Sherayzen of Sherayzen Law Office, PLLC can help you with all of your voluntary disclosure issues.
+Experienced OVDP (program now closed) foreign accounts lawyer Eugene Sherayzen of Sherayzen Law Office, Ltd. can help you with all of your voluntary disclosure issues.
 Our experienced tax law office will thoroughly review your case, estimate your existing tax and FBAR liability in the United States, identify the available voluntary disclosure options, prepare your voluntary disclosure package (including all legal documents and tax forms) and rigorously defend your interests during your negotiations with the IRS.

 Contact Us Now to schedule a Confidential Consultation as soon as possible.